Bridgend: 'Serious concerns' with children's services

 Logan was murdered by his mother, step-father and a teenage boy.

-The routine inspection took place between 23 and 27 May 2022, nearly a year after Logan was killed and his body dumped in the River Ogmore close to his home in Sarn.
+The routine inspection took place between 23 and 27 May 2022, nearly a year after Logan was killed and his body was dumped in the River Ogmore close to his home in Sarn.

-His killers Angharad Williamson, John Cole and Craig Mulligan were given life sentences.
+His mother Angharad Williamson, step-father John Cole and Craig Mulligan were given life sentences for his murder.

+Mulligan was not biologically related to any of them, but Cole had raised him since he was nine months old and considered himself a father figure.

+In June 2021, social workers in Bridgend remove Logan and his younger sibling from the child protection register - meaning they were no longer considered to be at significant risk of harm.

 A child practice review looking at the circumstances around Logan's death and the involvement of professionals in his and his family's life is due to be published in the autumn.